droudy/wheels/README.md

-# Attempt at a gensim wheel builder
+# Linux wheel builder for gensim
 Repository to build and test gensim wheels